Augustinas Voldemaras: Coup d'état and ascent to power

-Voldemaras again assumed the role of the minister of foreign affairs together with that of prime minister, seeing foreign relations as the key issue for the government.
-In January 1928, Voldemaras signed a border treaty with Germany, in which Germany accepted the Lithuanian possession of Klaipėda (Memel).
-A trade agreement was also signed with the United Kingdom in the same year.
+Voldemaras again assumed the role of minister of foreign affairs and prime minister, seeing foreign relations as the key issue of the government.
+In January 1928, Voldemaras signed a border treaty with Germany, in which Germany accepted Lithuanian possession of Klaipėda (Memel) and also a trade agreement with the United Kingdom the same year.

-1926-27 saw the establishment of Geležinis Vilkas (Iron Wolf) organization among right-wing army officers and students.
-Ostensibly a youth sport organization and registered as such in 1928, Iron Wolf was heavily nationalistic and had a stated purpose of combating the enemies of the state.
+In 1926-27, he saw to it that the Geležinis Vilkas (Iron Wolf) organization was established among right-wing army officers and students.
+Ostensibly a youth sport organization and registered as such in 1928, Iron Wolf was heavily nationalistic, with a stated purpose of combating the enemies of the state.
 Their ideology and practices (initiates would kiss an iron dagger as part of their initiation ceremony) were outside the comfort zone of many among the populace and the political elite.
-Although Smetona was the honorary head of the organization, it was Voldemaras who actively participated in managing it.
-His personality and oratory skills attracted adherents among the younger nationalist officers, who were favorably impressed by the emerging fascism, and who were displeased with what they perceived as Smetona's more moderate course.
+Although Smetona was the honorary head of the organization, it was Voldemaras who actively managed it.
+His personality and oratory skills attracted younger nationalist officers, who were favorably impressed by the emerging fascism, and displeased with what they perceived as Smetona's more moderate course.
 On the other hand, Voldemaras was unpopular with foreign representatives in Lithuania, who perceived him as too radical and arrogant.

 Assassination attempt and fall from power

-The activities of Geležinis Vilkas and Voldemaras's more radical stance created friction between him and Smetona.
+Geležinis Vilkas and Voldemaras's more radical stance created friction with Smetona.
 As early as the beginning of 1929, Smetona was preparing to oust Voldemaras from the government.
 These initial plans were revised by an attempt on Voldemaras's life in May.

-On 6 May 1929, as Voldemaras, his wife and their friends were approaching a theater in Kaunas, they were shot on from behind.
+On 6 May 1929, as Voldemaras, his wife, and some friends approached a theater in Kaunas, they were shot at from behind.
 At least seven shots were fired, killing Voldemaras's adjutant and injuring several others.
 Voldemaras and his wife escaped unharmed, but his nephew was seriously hurt.
 Three Lithuanian students, members of Aušrininkai, were accused of involvement in the assassination attempt, with one of them sentenced and executed.
 The outpouring of public and international support made it impossible for Smetona to dismiss Voldemaras, but pushed the latter to get even more involved with Geležinis Vilkas.

 On 19 September 1929, while attending a meeting of the League of Nations, Voldemaras was ousted by President Smetona after the cabinet resigned.
-Smetona installed his brother-in-law Juozas Tūbelis as the Prime Minister.
-In 1930, he was exiled to Plateliai and later to Zarasai, where he lived under police surveillance.
+Smetona installed his brother-in-law Juozas Tūbelis as prime minister.
+In 1930, Voldemaras was exiled to Plateliai and later to Zarasai, where he lived under police surveillance.
 It was from Zarasai that he was flown into Kaunas during an attempted coup against Smetona in June 1934.
-Several officers sympathetic to Voldemaras and associated with Geležinis Vilkas attempted to replace Smetona, but the coup did not have widespread support in the military and was unsuccessful.
-Voldemaras was imprisoned for the next four years, receiving amnesty on the condition he would leave the country.
+Several officers sympathetic to Voldemaras and associated with Geležinis Vilkas attempted to replace Smetona, but the coup did not have widespread support and was unsuccessful.
+Voldemaras was imprisoned for the next four years, receiving amnesty on condition he leave the country.
 He chose France as his destination.